 ...and just some things to consider.
 The thing about me is that I don't like buying cheap.
 At the same time I don’t like paying over the odds for anything.
 When I first decided to try digital cameras back in the early 2000's, I had been using film for 20 years.
 I decided to buy a good (at the time) point and shoot compact camera.

-I figured that I would use it for "snapping" my new-born son and as a "take everywhere" camera, and leaving the rest of my kit for work.
-Having some degree of photography knowledge behind me, I looked for a camera with the following;
+The plan was to use it for "snapping" my new-born son and as a "take everywhere" camera.
+I would leave the rest of my kit for work.
+Having some degree of photography knowledge behind me.

-It was only after I had been using the camera for a while that I read some reviews by "experts” and was pleasantly surprised at the consistently high praise.
-Eight years later and that camera has now seen better days plus the digital cameras around now absolutely blow this out of the water.
+It was only after I had been using the camera for a while that I read some reviews by "experts".
+I was pleasantly surprised at the consistently high praise.
+Many years later and that camera has now seen better days plus the digital cameras around now absolutely blow this out of the water.

 Good or bad?

 You don't have to be a rocket scientist to work out that without the film and processing costs, there are great savings to be had.
 The beauty of this is that you can shoot an infinite amount of photographs at no extra cost.
 Except that of digital storage and media for all those digital files.

-Digital cameras are being constantly upgraded, so if you purchase a camera now that will service all your needs, you shouldn’t have to upgrade for a while as long as you ignore all the "bells and whistles" that get added these days.
+Digital cameras are being constantly upgraded.
+Therefore, if you purchase a camera now that will service all your needs, you shouldn’t have to upgrade for a while.
+That is as long as you ignore all the "bells and whistles" that get added these days.

 Things such as face recognition and smile detection etc (although they can be useful at times such as weddings).